vmware-tanzu/servicebinding/samples/spring-petclinic/README.md

 ## Play

-To connect to the application, forward a local port into the cluster:
+To connect to the workload, forward a local port into the cluster:

 ```sh
 kubectl port-forward service/spring-petclinic 8080:80